walle/ramblings/index.md

 Hello there!

-My name is Fredrik Wallgren, I am a Swedish developer currently living in Malmö, Sweden where I run my company [Sayon](http://sayon.se), and this is where I ramble on about various topics and gather my spare time projects.
+My name is Fredrik Wallgren, I am a Swedish developer currently living in Skövde, Sweden where I run my company [Sayon](http://sayon.se), and this is where I ramble on about various topics and gather my spare time projects.

 ![Portrait](/images/fredrik.jpg)